Baìo of Sampeyre – Val Varaita

-From February 12 to 23 one of the most traditional feasts, celebrated every 5 years
+One of the most traditional feasts celebrated every 5 years

-The Baìo’s origin goes back before than 1000, when Saracens invaders (traditionnally people coming from Souther Mediterranean Sea) were driven away by the native population.
-The feast was created to commemorates this victory.
+The Baìo’s origin goes back before 1000, when Saracens invaders (traditionally people coming from Southern Mediterranean Sea) were driven away by the native population.
+The feast was created to commemorate this victory.

 The Baìo feast has a very strict and traditional format: